 Though he looked sad and conquered he smiled at me, "Are you tired?"

-I wasn't until he asked, but suddenly I was unable to keep my eyes opened and I was soon fast asleep.
+I wasn't until he asked, but suddenly I was unable to keep my eyes open and I was soon fast asleep.
 When I awoke I found that I needed to brush a few tears aside.
 I knew I had been dreaming but of what I couldn't seem to recall.
 I gradually became aware that I was in a car and quite a bit of time had passed.
 It was still semi-dark, maybe close to dawn and I was very hungry.
 I was in the passenger's seat, my head tilted in his direction.
-His face looked stern and I couldn't decide as I my eye wandered over him whether or not I should say something.
+His face looked stern and I couldn't decide as my eye wandered over him whether or not I should say something.
 I was still buried in the folds of his coat and began to wriggle about trying to free myself.

 "Here," he reached over to help and his fingertips grazed mine in the process.